-- a \$60.1 million, or 7.8% growth on consolidated 2019 selling, general and administrative expenses, increase as a result of Baseline BHS activity; - a \$51.7 million (net of \$0.7 million associated with Baseline BHS activity), or 6.7% growth on consolidated 2019 selling, general and administrative expenses, increase in Pharmacy Solutions selling, general and administrative expenses.
-See additional discussion in "- Segment Results of Operations" below; - a net \$16.1 million (net of \$44.9 million associated with the Baseline BHS activity), or 2.1% growth on consolidated 2019 selling, general and administrative expenses, increase in Provider Services selling, general and administrative expenses.
-See additional discussion in "- Segment Results of Operations" below; and - a \$(64.6) million, or (8.4)% change to consolidated 2019 selling, general and administrative expenses, decrease as a result of acquisition-related transaction expenses associated with various acquisitions but primarily associated with the BHS Acquisition in 2019, including a \$31.7 million debt extinguishment.
+a \$56.3 million, or 7.3% growth on consolidated 2019 selling, general and administrative expenses, increase as a result of the BHS Acquisition;

+- a \$121.2 million, or 15.7% growth on consolidated 2019 selling, general and administrative expenses, as a result of growth in our other businesses.
+See additional discussion in "-Segment Results of Operations" below; and - a \$(64.6) million, or (8.4)% change to consolidated 2019 selling, general and administrative expenses, decrease as a result of acquisitionrelated transaction expenses associated with various acquisitions but primarily associated with the BHS Acquisition in 2019, including a \$31.7 million debt extinguishment.